 You know Alan Barnes well and now you get to hear him with his old friend and piano player David Newton.
 Keith Nichols - classic jazz and ragtime - is probably the most talked about piano player on the jazz scene at the moment, and doesn't usually play Festivals …?
 Hey, but then we have the wonderful Craig Milverton and his trio back again and Craig with his Oscar Peterson tribute.
 Tom Kincaid is back, Spats Langham too; Jim Swinnerton as well.
 Ben Cummings will be treating you to his sublime trumpet playing; Jamie Brownfield will be back - more sublime trumpet playing.
 How much sublime trumpet playing do you want ?

 James Evans is coming over from New Orleans; Jazz Connection and the Storeyville Jazz Band from Holland.
-Plus Shreveport Rhythm from Germany (with one or two Bourbon Stompers playing) and one or two more big names to confirm.
+Plus Shreveport Rhythm from Germany (with one or two Bourbon Stompers playing) and Sammy Rimington's International Jazz Band.

 We welcome back Remi Harris who always fills the room.
 In 2014 we are proud to present a stronger line up of European and Gypsy Jazz featuring Radio Banska; Moscow Drug Club; Hot Fingers and Emily; and Fiddlebop.